pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

   The number of workers that each process can use for its work.
   Use 0 to disable.
 Maximum is CPU count.
 Default is 0

-workspace
-  The directory for the workspace that incremental backup can use for its work.
-  Default is /tmp/pgmoneta-workspace/

 storage_engine
   The storage engine type (local, ssh, s3, azure).
 Default is local